Below are resources for Tribes on energy project development and finance.

 Provides definitions for common energy project financing terms.
 Source: DOE Office of Indian Energy.

 Qualified Energy Conservation Bonds (“QECBs”) and New Clean Renewable Energy Bonds (“New CREBs”)

 Presentation on Qualified Energy Conservation Bonds (QECBs) and New Clean Renewable Energy Bonds (New CREBs) volume allocation, bond mechanics and other considerations, qualified uses and procedures, and market perspectives.
-Source: U.S. Department of Energy.
+Source: DOE.

 Renewable Energy and Energy Efficiency Transparent Cost Database

 Public database featuring cost and performance estimates for electric generation, advanced vehicle, and renewable fuel technologies.
 Makes it much easier to view the range of estimates for what energy technologies, such as a utility-scale wind farm, rooftop solar installation, biofuel production plant, or an electric vehicle, might cost today or in the future.
-Source: U.S. Department of Energy.
+Source: DOE.